billcary/coursera_getting_and_cleaning_data_course_project/codebook.md

 **In addition, the following features have been implementated to improve the usability of the data set:**

-1. Each column has been given a discriptive name using the make.names() function during data set creation.
+**1. Each column has been given a discriptive name using the make.names() function during data set creation.**

-2. The activities have been given descriptive names rather than numbers to improve radability.
+**2. The activities have been given descriptive names rather than numbers to improve radability.**

 ### The dataset includes the following files: